 The Legion of Honor

-Visit the Legion of Honor to experience the whole breadth of San Francisco’s arts and culture.
+Visit the Legion of Honor to experience the breadth of San Francisco’s arts and culture.
 Steeped in history, the museum holds a spectacular collection of art, precious objects, and artifacts that span literal centuries.

 Wander the museum’s inside galleries to uncover a dazzling wealth of European artworks, including Rodin’s Thinker and Monet’s Water Lilies, antiquities received by Spreckels from Elisabeth, the Queen of Greece, and ancient objects like Egyptian mummies, and carved ivories from the ancient site of Nimrud.